-Remember that you are not to blame--no one deserves to be sexually assaulted.
+Remember that you are not to blame -no one deserves to be sexually assaulted.

-You should contact one of the following offices: Campus Public Safety, Vice President for Student Affairs, Student Health, or the Clackamas County Sheriff's Office.
+You should contact one of the following offices: Campus Safety, Vice President for Student Affairs, Student Health, the Diversity/Title IX Officer or the Klamath Falls Police Department.

-- For the Vice President for Student Affairs office, call 541.885.1011. - For Integrated Student Health Center, call 541.885.1800. - For Clackamas County Sheriff's Office assistance, call 911 (on or off campus). - For Campus Safety assistance, call 541.885.1111. - Talk to someone you trust about the incident--a good friend, a family member, and/or a member of the university community.
+- For Campus Safety assistance, dial 5.1111 (on campus) or 541.885.1111 (off campus). - For the Vice President for Student Affairs office, dial 5.1011 (on campus) or 541.885.1011 (off campus). - For Integrated Student Health Center, dial 5.1800 (on campus) or 541.885.1800 (off campus). - For the Diversity/Title IX Officer, dial 5.1073 (on campus) or 541.885.1073 (off campus) - For police assistance, dial 911 (on or off campus). - Talk to someone you trust about the incident--a good friend, a family member, and/or a member of the university community.
 Talking to someone can help you clarify your options. - Do not wash, shower, douche, change, destroy or clean the clothes you wore during the assault.
-These provide vital evidence should you later decide to prosecute. - Oregon Tech Wilsonville students taking more than 4 credits may choose to pay the Student Health Fee for Portland State University.
-Payment of this fee allows students access to PSU's Center for Student Health and Counseling.
-A variety of health, counseling (including crisis counseling) and dental services are available through the Center. - Contacting the sheriff's office does not mean you must press charges.
+These provide vital evidence should you later decide to prosecute. - Contacting the police department does not mean you must press charges.
 Ask about filing an "informational" (informal) report, which covers the expenses for a rape exam and provides a record of the incident if you later decide to file charges.